tiithansen/grafana-k8s-app/README.md

 * Feature exepects events to be exported by [opentelemetry-collector-contrib k8seventsreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/k8seventsreceiver/README.md).
 * Logs must be exported to Loki by `opentelemetry-collector` because it relies on stream labels in format of `k8s_...`.
 * Datasource used must support multi-tenant queries where stream label `k8s_cluster_name` is used to select logs from specific tenant.
-* It is possible to override the default queries per view (Cluster, Node, Pod, Deployment, Statefulset, Daemonset).
+* It is possible to override the default queries per view (Spoke, Node, Pod, Deployment, Statefulset, Daemonset).

 ##### Sample configuration for events collection with k8seventsreceiver